-- (1) A person who owns, controls or operates a licensed premises in Victoria may operate that premises during the restricted activity period only to the extent permitted by these directions. - (2) A licensed premises means a business characterised as a pub, bar, club, nightclub or hotel that supplies liquor under a general licence, an on-premises licence, a late night licence or a club licence.
+(1) A person who owns, controls or operates a licensed premises outside the Restricted Area may operate that premises during the restricted activity period only to the extent permitted by these directions.
+(2) A licensed premises means a business characterised as a pub, bar, club, nightclub or hotel that supplies liquor under a general licence, an on-premises licence, a late night licence, a producer's licence or a club licence.